rstudio/shiny-gallery/README.md

 # shiny-gallery

-Code repository for apps in the Shiny Gallery (formerly known as Shiny User Showcase).
-These are apps that are contributed by users.
+This repository contains the source code for user-contribiuted apps featured in the Shiny Gallery (formerly known as Shiny User Showcase).

 ## Categories